biddisco/pycicle/README.md

 usage: pycicle.py [-h] [-s] [--no-slurm] [-d] [-r PYCICLE_ROOT] [-t USER_TOKEN]
                   [-m MACHINES [MACHINES ...]] [-p PULL_REQUEST] [-c]
 ```

+`-P PROJECT, --project : Project name (case sensitive)`
+This is the name of the project to be tested, it should be the same as the name/name.cmake
+file that holds the settings.

 `-s, --slurm           : Use slurm for job launching (default).`
 When slurm is enabled, builds are triggered by launching a slurm script that in turn launches the ctest build script